joatmon08/chrome-remote-desktop-pipeline/docs/slides.md

 ---

+## Conclusion

-## Sometimes, infrastructure is tough to CD.
+Sometimes, infrastructure is tough to CD.

-(Accrue tech debt in human intervention.)
+Accrue tech debt in human intervention.

+Balance the bespoke vs. the immutable

 ---

-## Try it anyway.

-Highlights the changes we consider "bespoke".
+## Better ways of working, both in process and in the physical.

+--

+## Thank you!

+Rosemary Wang (she/her)

+Developer Advocate, HashiCorp

+@joatmon08